Easy Meat Sauce For Pasta

 1. Substitutes and variations:

-• Ground beef: You can combine the ground beef with some ground turkey or Italian sausage.
+• Ground beef: You can use part ground beef and part ground turkey or Italian sausage.

-• Vegetables: I keep the meat sauce easy and simple with just onions, but feel free to add a chopped bell pepper, mushrooms, carrots and/or celery.
+• Vegetables: Feel free to add a chopped bell pepper, mushrooms, carrots and/or celery – and sauté with the onions.

-• Seasoning: Vary the amount of Italian seasonings (oregano, chili powder, chili flakes, salt and pepper) to your liking.
-Or substitute an Italian seasoning blend if you like instead.
-You can also add a 1/2 cup/118ml red wine (or white wine) after sautéing the meat and onions.
+• Seasoning: Vary the amount of seasonings to your taste.
+Substitute with an Italian seasoning blend if you like.
+You can also add a 1/2 cup/118ml red or white wine after sautéing the meat and onions, letting it cook down before adding the sauce.

 2. To add meatballs when making the sauce: Buy an extra half pound of ground beef and mix it with 1/2 an egg, 1/4 cup/27 grams bread crumbs, salt, pepper and a bit of onion powder.
-I form the mixture into little 1 1/2 inch meatballs and drop them into the simmering sauce.
-Then I stir and let them cook along with the sauce.
+Form the mixture into little 1 1/2 inch meatballs and drop them into the simmering sauce.
+Then gently stir and let them cook along with the sauce.

-3. How to make meat sauce in an instant pot: Sauté beef in oil until browned, then add chopped onion and sauté until translucent (another 3 minutes).
+3. Instant pot method: Sauté beef in oil until browned, then add chopped onion and sauté until translucent (another 3 minutes).
 Turn off.
-Add in the rest of the ingredients.
-Set Pressure to 15 minutes on high.
+Add the rest of the ingredients.
+Set Pressure to 15 minutes on High.
 When finished, do a quick release.
 If not thick enough, turn on sauté and cook it uncovered for 5-10 minutes.

 4. To Make Ahead or Freeze: